 Today, nobody wants to read a bible on your subject.
-They want “the essential”, “the step by step”, “the checklist”, “the quickstart guide”, … give people what they want.
-Don’t over explain your solution.
-Keep it direct.
-To the point.
-Focused.
+They want “the essential;” “the step-by-step;” “the checklist;” “the quickstart guide.”…

 4. Choose one solution

-People want solutions to problems and they’re willing to pay (handsomely) for them.
-But their looking for one solution they can use.
+People want solutions to problems, and they’re willing to pay (handsomely) for them.
+But they’re looking for one solution they can use.
 A solution that works.
 Choose one problem and one solution.
 Don’t try to cover everything you know about the topic.

 5. Keep it short

-Don’t write 200 pages about one topic.
+Don’t write 400 pages about one topic.
 No one wants to read hundreds of thousands of words on any given topic.
 Like I said earlier, you’re not writing the bible on a given subject.
 You’re providing a tangible solution to a real problem.
-Provide it and move on.
-20,000 – 30,000 words is the sweetspot.
+Provide it and move on; 20,000 – 30,000 words is the sweet spot.

 6. Get to the meat

 Don’t beat around the bush or spend too much time explaining yourself.
 You want to get “right to the point” and identify the problem.
 If you want to tell a story, that’s fine.
 Stories help keep the attention of your readers … but you have to find a way to tell the story while still presenting the problem and getting to the point.

 You have to find ways to keep your readers engaged.
 (Like above, stories work well) Not only do you want to provide them with valuable information, but you also want it to be engaging and interesting.

 8. Use metaphors where possible